puran-debugger/Algorithms/README.md

         * Linear probing 探查: successively probe locations $l+1, l+2$, etc., wrapping around the table if necessary, and put x in the first free location.
         * Quadratic probing: Successively probe locations $l+1, l+4, l+9,$ etc., wrapping around the table if necessary, and put x in the first free location.
         * Double hashing: choose a second hash function $g$ and probe $l+ g(𝑥), l+2g(x)$, etc. until you find a free location.

+* To use hashing when we want to be able to insert and delete elements, what is the best collision resolution scheme?
+    * The best collision resolution scheme is chaining.
+With open addressing, the rules of where to insert an element x depend on what positions in the hash table are occupied.
+If we later delete an element y that was encountered when inserting x, it will be difficult to find x again

 Midterm 1